Skip to content

 Instructions

 • Make your pretzel arrows.
-Add a gummy heart to a pretzel stick. to make the feather end, cut away some of the curved tops of the heart then insert the pretzel stick.
+Add a gummy heart to a pretzel stick.
+To make the feather end, cut away some curved tops of the heart then insert the pretzel stick.
 Set them aside.

 • Remove the shaped cake pop dough from the fridge.
 Dip a lollipop stick (or straw) into the candy and insert it into the heart.
 Do this only if you want them on a stick.
 If you want to stand them up, simply add a candy dipped pretzel into the pop and use that as the “stick”.